 You can experience the ultimate swamp to sea adventure just two hours east from Houston.
 Beaumont is where the wild wetlands of East Texas meet the salty breeze of the Gulf Coast.
 In less than 24 hours, you can paddle through cathedral-like cypress swamps, stroll along the Gulf, and savor a birder’s paradise.
-It’s a side of Texas that will surprise you.
+This is a side of Texas that will surprise you.

 Swamp Start: Paddling the Big Thicket’s Cooks Lake to Scatterman Trail